 Besides Procopiusโ€™s account, Abraha campaigning against the Byzantines simply seems unlikely.
 The latter is was a regional superpower sharing the same religion as that of Abraha, so unlike Islamโ€™s conquest of Roman lands, there is no theological motive to challenge a natural alliance.
 This explains why Abraha aligned himself with the Byzantines against the Persians at one point[12].

-On the other hand, an attack on a south arabian Mecca simply seems much more plausible.
+On the other hand, an attack on a south Arabian Mecca simply seems much more plausible.
 Inscriptions indicating Abrahaโ€™s political and military might over this area are well known, some of which have been reproduced in this article.
-There is also the Murayghan inscription, reporting of an expedition sent by Abraha towards Taraban, 100km north of Taโ€™if[13], which is in the vicinity of the traditional location of Mecca.
+There is also the Murayghan inscription, reporting of an expedition sent by Abraha towards Taraban,ย 100km north of Taโ€™if[13], which is in the vicinity of the traditional location of Mecca.

 Conclusion